shanzi/algo-notes/problem_solutions/minimum_depth_of_binary_tree.md

 Find the shortest path length from root to any of the leaves.
 A simple BFS problem.
 Note that using DFS in this problem is vulnerable to `StackOverflowError`.
-We are using a `LinkedList` as quene and using two pointer to mark end of a level.
+We are using a `LinkedList` as queue and using two pointer to mark end of a level.

 ```java
 /**